Herman Maril Teaching and Research Gallery

 Maril began a lengthy association with the University of Maryland as a full professor in the Department of Art after his World War II service, and his influence as an educator for three decades was incredibly significant to his students and colleagues.
 “Herman Maril unquestionably succeeded in bringing the students within his private sphere of aesthetic sensitivity,” said the late George Levitine, former head of University of Maryland’s Department of Art.
 “With inexhaustible patience, tact, and insight he brought his students to the awareness of their artistic selves.”
 The Herman Maril Teaching and Research Gallery is a fitting tribute to his legacy at the University of Maryland.

-For more information on Herman Maril and his art, visit his website here.
+For more information on Herman Maril and his art, visit the Herman Maril Foundation website.